timj-wood/wildcat_models/README.md

 Fitting two-population demographic models to a joint site frequency spectrum with [dadi](https://dadi.readthedocs.io) 2.4.4, and comparing them with CLAIC.

-Summer research internship, University of Bristol, supervised by Mark Beaumont, Dennis Prangle, and Grace Yan

 ## Data

 Whole-genome SNPs from 46 cats, chromosomes 1 and 2, in MSMC multihetsep